Abinesh-Thankaraj/Autonomous_Surface_rover/README.md

 ![Surface Rover Preview](rover_preview.jpg)

-A lightweight **Autonomous Surface Rover** built to collect floating waste and monitor water surfaces.
+A amphibious **Autonomous Surface Rover** built to collect floating waste and monitor water surfaces.
 Designed for environmental cleanup and real-time inspection in lakes and rivers.

 ---